Manta-Network/docs/docs/calamari/KMA/01-Overview.md

 2. The KMA token serves as a medium of exchange.
 3. The KMA token represents governance rights on Calamari.
 4. MantaPay on Calamari public-to-private and vice versa transactions will not charge any additional premium for now.
-5. For the first 3 years after launch of staking, 3% of total KMA issuance will be distributed per year as staking rewards to incentivize decentralization.
+5. For the first 3 years after launch of [Staking](../Staking/Overview), 3% of total KMA issuance will be distributed per year as staking rewards to incentivize decentralization.
 KMA distributed are created through minting of new KMA.
 All newly minted KMA will periodically be burned from the treasury to compensate for this inflation.
 After 3 years, the Calamari community will decide on further incentives.

 :::note